 Breaking down key differences between investing in single-family vs. multifamily homes

 For those who are considering investing in real estate, it can be hard to pick between a single-family home and a multifamily property.
 There are a variety of nuances, advantages, and topics associated with choosing a single-family home or a multifamily property as a real estate investment.

 Many of the variables boil down to the individual goals, preferences, and experience level of the real estate investor.
 Simply put, there is no such thing as a one-size-fits-all approach to investing in real estate.
 Everyone is facing a different financial situation and a unique set of circumstances.
 It is, however, important to understand the potential pros and cons of each choice before you decide to invest.

-Some initial topics for the investor to consider include risk tolerance, ease of management, income needs, and down payments.
+Some initial topics for the investor to consider include risk tolerance, ease of management, income needs, down payments, and long-term goals.
 Both single-family homes and multifamily properties provide an excellent pathway to real estate investing.
 Before making the leap and purchasing a real estate investment, however, it’s important to understand the pros and cons associated with single-family homes and multifamily properties, so you know which form is right for you.

 While a multifamily property can often offer a higher return, a single-family home can be a great place for the budding real estate investor to start.
-This form of real estate investment can be defined as a free-standing residential structure maintained and used as a single dwelling.
+A single-family residence can be defined as a free-standing residential structure maintained and used as a single dwelling.
 The name is appropriate, as this type of investment only consists of one unit of housing.
 Generally, single-family homes are built on a lot that is larger than the structure, so there is often a front yard, backyard, and garage.